Merseyside Transport Partnership

 - Ensure equality of travel opportunity for all, through a transport system that allows people to connect easily with employment, education, healthcare, other essential services and leisure and recreational opportunities.

 - Ensure the transport network supports the economic success of the city region by the efficient movement of people and goods.

 - Maintain our assets to a high standard.

-We will also be reporting progress on delivering the LTP on an annual basis through a LTP Annual Progress Report.
-The 2011/12 report can be downloaded from the link below:
+We report our progress on delivering the LTP on an annual basis through a LTP Annual Progress Report.
+You can view the latest report below:

-To find out more about each of the goals within the LTP and what this means for transport in your area, follow the links below.
+For earlier versions of the annual report and to find out more about each of the goals within the LTP and what this means for transport in your area, follow the links below

 Full Local Transport Policy